RZEdward/Covid_Data_Exploration/README.md

 Welcome!

-In this project I aim to present some interesting data and conclusions pertaining to Covid fatalities and vaccinations since January 2020.
+In this project I aim to present some interesting global insights pertaining to Covid infections, fatalities, and vaccinations since January 2020.

 General Steps: